Project proponents: North Sydney Council

 Objective 4.4.1: Encourage sustainable, productive use of the natural coastal environment

-Through adaptive reuse of the historic coal bunker and tunnels, this project has made a variety of new uses possible, including open public space and a sustainability centre.
-The council has restored a wetland that had formed in a former oil storage tank.
+Adaptive reuse of the historic coal bunker and tunnels has made several new uses possible, including open public space and a sustainability centre.
+The council has restored a wetland that formed in a former oil storage tank.
 Its role in water filtration is featured in the sustainability centre’s educational materials.

 Objective 4.4.2: Ensure coastal infrastructure delivers civic space and community access

-The project has provided for the local community by using former site buildings as a visitor kiosk, community centre and training rooms.
-Repurposed tunnels also provide an educational and tourism opportunity based on the site’s industrial history.
+The project turned former site buildings into a visitor kiosk, community centre and training rooms.
+Repurposed tunnels also showcase the site’s industrial history, educating the community and tourists.

-The council has transformed open space above the tunnels into a park with expansive harbour views that the public can now enjoy.
-The project has installed vegetable garden plots and made them available for local community use as many people in the area live in apartments and don’t have access to a garden.
+The council has transformed open space above the tunnels into a park with harbour views for the public to enjoy.
+New vegetable garden plots are available for local community use as many people in the area live in apartments and don’t have access to a garden.

 Objective 4.4.3: Acknowledge and protect coastal Aboriginal peoples’ spiritual, social, cultural, customary and economic connection to coastal Country

-There are several culturally significant Aboriginal places on the Coal Loader site, including rock carvings, shell middens, caves, and other places of archaeological and cultural importance.
+There are several culturally significant Aboriginal places on the Coal Loader site.
+These include rock carvings, shell middens, caves and other places of archaeological and cultural importance.